BikashSantra03/Lead-Management-System-Inbest/README.md

 This section provides a table of all API routes for the Lead Management System, including authentication and lead management endpoints.
 Use Postman to test these APIs, ensuring proper authentication and role-based access control (RBAC).

-This section provides the folder structure and a table of all API routes for the Lead Management System, including authentication and lead management endpoints.
-Use Postman to test these APIs, ensuring proper authentication and role-based access control (RBAC).

 ## 📂 Folder Structure

 The project is organized as follows: